Camino Real Polanco, Mexico City

-Adopting the principle of going big with a great idea, Legorreta designed two more hotels along the same lines for Banamex, one in Cancun and another in Ixtapa, today known as Las Brisas.
-What Camino Real Polanco does so brilliantly is pay homage to Legoretta’s Mexican heritage and the hand of his friend and mentor Luis Baragan is also clear.
-The pair met when Legorreta was Baragan’s student at UMAN and they forged a lifelong friendship.
+What Camino Real Polanco does so brilliantly is pay homage to Legoretta’s Mexican heritage, leaning into Vázquez’s vision.
+The hand of his friend and mentor Luis Baragan is also clear.
+The pair met when Legorreta was Baragan’s student at UMAN.
+They forged a lifelong friendship.

 fountain